Burke-Lauenroth-Lab/rSFSW2_tools/README.md

                     ...
                 Which of the 6 tests should be run ('all'; a single number; several numbers separated by commas; zero or a negative number to delete any temporary objects):

-        - If the folder 'SoilWat_R_Wrapper' cannot be located

-                Enter path to folder of 'SoilWat_R_Wrapper':

 3. Check the outcomes
     - If the output does not compare favorably with the reference database, then a